LavanyaSingla/DocSync-V2/README.md

-# DocSync
+# DocSync-v2

-DocSync is a collaborative document editing tool designed to enable multiple users to work on documents simultaneously.
+DocSync version2 is a collaborative document editing tool designed to enable multiple users to work on documents simultaneously.
 Built using React, Mongoose, Socket.io, and Quill, DocSync provides real-time synchronization and editing features akin to Google Docs.

 ![DocSync](./Images/HomePage.png)